USCbiostats/PM516/docs/syllabus-a.md

 ### Course Preparation
 Prerequisites: PM510 or equivalent course  (this course assumes familiarity with basic statistics and regression analysis)

+### Course Location
+We have a reserved room for this course.
+However, due to the nature of statistical consulting with remote clients, a substantial component of the course will be held online.
+Please check course announcements for further information about our meeting location.

 ## Course Requirements